iggallagher/Spectral-Embedding/README.md

 ## Introduction

 This package includes a variety of tools for spectral embedding of graphs, using the theory of the generalised random dot product graph and its many extensions to analyse networks.
 Details of these approaches can be found in the following papers:
 - Gallagher, I., Jones, A., Bertiger, A., Priebe, C., & Rubin-Delanchy, P. (2019).
-Spectral embedding of weighted graphs. *arXiv preprint arXiv:1910.05534*.
+Spectral embedding of weighted graphs. [*arXiv preprint arXiv:1910.05534*](https://arxiv.org/abs/1910.05534).
 - Gallagher, I., Jones, A., & Rubin-Delanchy, P. (2021).
-Spectral embedding for dynamic networks with stability guarantees. *Advances in Neural Information Processing Systems, 34*.
+Spectral embedding for dynamic networks with stability guarantees. *Advances in Neural Information Processing Systems, 34*. [*arXiv preprint arXiv:2106.01282*](https://arxiv.org/abs/2106.01282)
 - Jones, A., & Rubin-Delanchy, P. (2020).
-The multilayer random dot product graph. *arXiv preprint arXiv:2007.10455*.
+The multilayer random dot product graph. [*arXiv preprint arXiv:2007.10455*](https://arxiv.org/abs/2007.10455).
 - Modell, A., Gallagher, I., Cape, J., & Rubin-Delanchy, P. (2022).
-Spectral embedding and the latent geometry of multipartite networks. *arXiv preprint arXiv:2202.03945*.
+Spectral embedding and the latent geometry of multipartite networks. [*arXiv preprint arXiv:2202.03945*](https://arxiv.org/abs/2202.03945).
 - Rubin-Delanchy, P., Cape, J., Tang, M., & Priebe, C. E. (2022).
-A statistical interpretation of spectral embedding: the generalised random dot product graph. *Journal of the Royal Statistical Society: Series B*. *arXiv preprint arXiv:1709.05506*.
+A statistical interpretation of spectral embedding: the generalised random dot product graph. *Journal of the Royal Statistical Society: Series B*. [*arXiv preprint arXiv:1709.05506*](https://arxiv.org/abs/1709.05506).

 Currently, the package has functionality that can be divided into four sections:
 - Network generation,